 Sarah Gambito (Co-Founder) is the author of Matadora (Alice James Books) and Delivered (Persea Books).
-Her poems have appeared or are forthcoming in The Iowa Review, The Antioch Review, Denver Quarterly, The New Republic, Field, Quarterly West, Fence and other journals.
+Her poems have appeared or are forthcoming in The Iowa Review, Poetry, American Poetry Review, Harvard Review, The New Republic and other journals.
 She holds degrees from The University of Virginia and The Creative Writing Program at Brown University.
-A recipient of grants and fellowships from The New York Foundation for the Arts, Urban Artists Initiative and The MacDowell Colony, she is Assistant Professor and Director of Creative Writing at Fordham University.
+A recipient of grants and fellowships from The New York Foundation for the Arts, Urban Artists Initiative and The MacDowell Colony, she is Associate Professor and Director of Creative Writing at Fordham University.

 Joseph O. Legaspi